5afe/safe/specs/receive_funds/01_main.rst

 3. Outputs
 ------------

-- Address is clearly visible.
+- Complete checksummed address is visible (with our usual address highlighting).
 - Identicon is visible.
-- QR code can be scanned.
+- QR code can be scanned straight away.
 - Address can be shared via other apps
 - Address can by copied to clipboard.